 Of course, Samantha's income and tax situation could change for a number of reasons, like marriage, kids or home ownership.
 The benefit of sticking with a 401(k) now is that she can convert to a Roth IRA whenever she wants.
 The biggest reason to convert early is to avoid paying a huge lump sum in taxes.
 When converting to a Roth IRA, the IRS charges income tax on all tax-deductible contributions [source: Lankford].
 So if you're switching from a 401(k), that means the entire balance is taxable at your current income tax rate.
 If Samantha waits too long to convert, the tax burden may outweigh the benefits of the switch.

 The best advice is to talk to your tax professional about whether a 401(k) to Roth IRA conversion is right for you.
-For lots more information, check out the related HowStuffWorks links on the next page.
+For lots more information, check out the related HowStuffWorks links below.